Kendall Jenner is accused of “irresponsible” publicity after drinking her tequila with a straw

 The FTC (Federal Trade Commission) also notes that most alcoholic beverage advertisers follow a “self-regulatory code” that “states that no more than 28.4 percent of an ad’s audience may consist of persons under the age of 21 years”.

-This isn’t the first time Jenner has drawn backlash for her brand of tequila, as the reality show faced accusations of cultural appropriation for the brand’s advertising, where she came out dressed in jeans, pigtails and an oversized shirt with a cowboy hat around her neck while riding a horse in Mexico, where the drink is distilled.
+This isn’t the first time Jenner has drawn backlash for her brand of tequila, as the reality faced accusations of cultural appropriation for the brand’s publicity, where she came out dressed in jeans, braids and an oversized shirt with a cowboy hat around her neck while riding a horse in Mexico, where the drink is distilled.

 The Independent has contacted a Jenner representative for comment.